MariamElnaggar/CPE487Project/README.md

 # Our Project
 ## Summary
-For our project we decided to work on creating a reaction test that would challege the player to react to the display as fast as they can.
+For our project we decided to work on creating a reaction test that would challenge the player to react to the display as fast as they can.
 From when the game begins four red blocks would appear on the display and at a random time one will turn green.
-Once the player successfully hit the three neccessary blocks the NexysA7 100T board will display the players average reaction time.
+Once the player successfully hits the three necessary blocks the NexysA7 100T board will display the player's average reaction time.
 In order to accomplish this we used base code from the [clock](https://github.com/cfoote5/CPE487_FinalProject) and [whack-a-mole](https://github.com/beartwoz/Whack-A-Mole) projects.
 These projects provided a good starting point for implementing a clock that would display milliseconds and developing the VGA display that the player would interact with.
 ## Expected Behavior
 ![FSM](FSM1.png)
-- The VGA screen will display a four blocks (positioned up, down, left, and right) and whichever block turns green the player must hit the corresponding button on the board.
+- The VGA screen will display four blocks (positioned up, down, left, and right) and whichever block turns green the player must hit the corresponding button on the board.
 - The goal is to test how fast the player can react.
 - The game will play for three rounds.
-- The average time over the three rounds is the players score.
+- The average time over the three rounds is the player's score.
-- The players score will display on the board in milliseconds.
+- The player's score will display on the board in milliseconds.
 ### [Demonstration](https://drive.google.com/file/d/1wT0SU7qmNwO605OzWVExHnS3_MaBIyPG/view?usp=sharing)
-## Requirments
+## Requirements
 - Nexys A7 100T Board
 - Micro-USB to USB Cable
 - Computer with Vivado installed